collinsp/jquery-simpledatepicker/README.md

 jquery-simpledatepicker
 =======================

-simple date picker widget for your html page
+is a simple date picker widget for your html page